|Visits to this page: 1013

 behaviour in between.
-Yet, whether as leaders or followers, we want, if we are honest and earnest, to communicate intentions, and or at least preliminary intents.
+Yet, whether as leaders or followers, we want, if we are honest and earnest, to communicate intentions, or preliminary/conditional intents.
 How do we communicate so that all involved in a team, whether two or more people, can become equanimous with each others' intentions?
 We judge our selves by our intents.
 But from others' senses of the appearamces/effect of our intents, are they congruent?
 Likewise, others' behaviours sometimes seem inconsistent with what we sense their intentions to be.
 "Between the cup and the lip may appear a lot of slip!".
-This site, designed for people either mandated or aspiring to lead or possessed with a vision or ideas of substantial promise, offers introductions to theories and practices by which we can work around or through "slippages between the cup and the lip" of productivities, both individually and collectively, and not infrequently result in inadvertent sabotage.
-To make the best use of this site's resources, we invite you first to to consider a reality critical to successful participation in any organization: the effect culture on performance.
+This site is designed for people either mandated or aspiring to lead or having a vision or ideas of substantial promise.
+It offers introductions to theories and practices by which we can work around or through slippages between 'the cup of our intents' and 'the lip of productivities, both individually and collectively, and not infrequently result in inadvertent sabotage.
+To make the best use of this site's resources, we invite you first to consider a reality critical to successful participation in any organization: the effect of culture on performance.